 After approval in the summer of 2012, and a bit of a false start, Georgia became the second state to offer online lottery ticket sales.
 Its lottery went online in November 2012.
 The Georgia Lottery Corporation offers online ticket sales for draw games, including Fantasy 5, Mega Millions, and Powerball.

 Plus, there are also Keno games and a selection of games exclusive to Georgia Lottery website called Diggi Games.
-These interactive games are a social game and electronic scratch-off hybrid.
+These interactive games constitute a hybrid of social games and electronic scratch-offs.
 Diggi Games include crosswords and bingo games.

 Georgia is among the top states in the country in terms of per capita lottery sales.
 The state maintained that status through the introduction of online ticket sales.

-In March 2016 the pilot program was actually set to end if lawmakers failed to pass new legislation authorizing continued internet lottery sales.
+Then, in March 2016, the pilot program was actually set to end if lawmakers failed to pass new legislation authorizing continued internet lottery sales.
 However, Illinois Lottery Communications Director Steve Rossi decided the Illinois Lottery would continue to operate online.
-After a detailed policy and law review, Rossi determined continued internet ticket sales were permissible under current law.
+After a detailed policy and law review, Rossi determined continued internet ticket sales and playing the Illinois lottery online was permissible under current law.

-Kentucky became the next state to offer its lottery online.
-It began internet ticket sales in April 2016.
-The commonwealth offers online sales of jackpot and daily draw games as well as instant play games.
+Kentucky became the next state to offer its lottery online in April 2016.
+The Commonwealth offers online sales of jackpot and daily draw games as well as instant play games.

 Online ticket sales were actually approved by lawmakers in 2013.
 However, it took the state three years to develop a complex online ticketing system.